garygrossgarten/github-action-ssh/readme.md

 ---

-This thing is build using Typescript and [ssh2](https://github.com/mscdex/ssh2) (via [node-ssh](https://github.com/steelbrain/node-ssh)). 🚀
+This thing is built using Typescript and [ssh2](https://github.com/mscdex/ssh2) (via [node-ssh](https://github.com/steelbrain/node-ssh)). 🚀